Ginseng

 What is the recommended dosage of Ginseng?

-The clinically studied dose for Ginseng is 200–400 mg/day standardized extract (ginsenosides ≥4–7%); American ginseng: 100–200 mg/day; cycling recommended (3 months on, 1 month off).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 200–400 mg/day standardized extract (ginsenosides ≥4–7%); American ginseng: 100–200 mg/day; cycling recommended (3 months on, 1 month off) Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Gastrointestinal Issues: Common side effects include nausea, diarrhea, stomach upset, or abdominal discomfort, especially at higher doses or when taken on an empty stomach.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Ginseng is well tolerated at studied doses.
+Reported effects can include: Gastrointestinal Issues: Common side effects include nausea, diarrhea, stomach upset, or abdominal discomfort, especially at higher doses or when taken on an empty stomach.
+It may also interact with some medications.
+Ginseng is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Warfarin — ginseng may reduce warfarin's anticoagulant effect (American ginseng) or enhance it (Panax ginseng); monitor INR closely MAO inhibitors (phenelzine, tranylcypromine) — Panax ginseng can cause manic episodes and headaches when combined with MAOIs; avoid Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Warfarin — ginseng may reduce warfarin's anticoagulant effect (American ginseng) or enhance it (Panax ginseng); monitor INR closely MAO inhibitors (phenelzine, tranylcypromine) — Panax ginseng can cause manic episodes and headaches when combined with MAOIs; avoid If you take prescription medication, check with a pharmacist or doctor before using it.